 The Group has one reportable segment, being property development which is the Group's strategic business unit.
 The CEO reviews internal management reports for the strategic business unit on a monthly basis.
+The internal management reports are prepared on a basis consistent with Australian Accounting Standards, and thus no addition disclosures in relation to revenue, profit or loss, assets and liabilities and other material items have been made.
 Property development includes the acquisition, development and sale of real estate property, predominantly in the residential sector.
 The Group's operations are located in Australia only.